sgpublic/JarTestApplication/README.md

 + Assemble model `app`.

-+ Install the assemble result `app-debug.apk` to a Android phone.
++ Install the assemble result `app-debug.apk` to an Android phone.

 + Launch the app, then it crash.